Santiago de los Caballeros: 2010 Population Census

-As of 2010 Dominican Republic population census, the city of Santiago de los Caballeros had 691,262 inhabitants, Of these, a total of 550,753 live in the urban area of the municipality, while some 41,232 live in the rural area, which indicates that there is a minimal incidence of populations established in peri-urban and rural areas (6.96% of the total population) while 691,262 inhabitants on the urban area, Distributed over an area of 480.7 km², which reflects a population density of 1,438 inhabitants per km².
+As of 2010 Dominican Republic population census, the city of Santiago de los Caballeros had 691,262 inhabitants, Of these, a total of 550,753 live in the urban area of the municipality, while some 41,232 live in the rural area, which indicates that there is a minimal incidence of populations established in peri-urban and rural areas (6.96% of the total population) while 691,262 inhabitants on the urban area, Distributed over an area of 480.7 km^{2}, which reflects a population density of 1,438 inhabitants per km^{2}.
 However, unlike the 2002 census, the districts of Puñal and Sabana Iglesias were excluded of the municipal and urban area population.

 The population of Santiago de los Caballeros is predominantly young, with 64.28% being made up of people under 34 years of age.
 Of this total, 31.42% is made up of people between 18 and 34 years of age.
 The population is predominantly female (51.2%), resulting in a masculinity index of 0.95.
 In 2010, the population was distributed in 175,318 households, with an average of 3.38 inhabitants per household.
 According to the city hall 2016's strategic plan, Santiago de los Caballeros had 852,361 metropolitan area population, which is 88.5% population of the providence and 9% of the country's population.
-In terms of occupied surface area, the metropolitan area occupies 733 km², which represents 34% of the province and 2% of the country.
+In terms of occupied surface area, the metropolitan area occupies 733 km^{2}, which represents 34% of the province and 2% of the country.